Cheap car insurance for young drivers: top tips

 Our guide on car insurance for teenage drivers that could help save hundreds on your annual bill

-Learning to drive can be a very expensive business.
+Learning to drive can often turn out to be a very expensive business.
 Booking lessons with a driving school or instructor costs a pretty penny, and if you're being taught by a family member, learner driver car insurance can be nearly as expensive as having professional lessons.
 And once you've passed your test, the expense simply continues.

 If you're a first-time driver but are a named driver on somebody else's policy, that'll be pretty expensive, and you'll face the same expense if you buy your own car - it's likely that the cost of your first car could be far outstripped by the insurance.
 And that's before you've even factored in the usual running costs associated with owning a car.
 Add it all together, and the expense could put you off driving for life!

 However, there are ways of cutting insurance costs for new drivers.
 A quick search online reveals that some insurance companies offer schemes that are designed with young drivers in mind, and in general the require policyholders to have their every move tracked by a little black box and satellite GPS.
 Such schemes can save worthwhile amounts of cash, but not usually enough to take the sting out of getting covered.
 The truth is that any form of young driver insurance has the potential to be prohibitively expensive, which is one reason why youngsters aren't as keen as they used to be to get behind the wheel.